 Full house for the roundtable on technical measures organised by Blue Fish Europe and MEP Gabriel Mato

-On 29 November, MEP Gabriel Mato-Adover (EPP, Spain), member of the PECH Committee, and Blue Fish Europe, the European Association for the Promotion of Sustainable and Responsible Fisheries, organized a roundtable in the European Parliament on “The technical measures regulation: what future for the regionalization of fisheries in Europe?”
+On 29 November, MEP Gabriel Mato-Adover (EPP, Spain), member of the PECH Committee, and Blue Fish Europe, the European Foundation for the Promotion of Sustainable and Responsible Fisheries, organized a roundtable in the European Parliament on “The technical measures regulation: what future for the regionalization of fisheries in Europe?”

 With an audience of 50 participants from the European Parliament and Commission, Permanent Representations, Regional Representations and NGOs, this event provided an opportunity to exchange views on this complex file, which plays a very important role for the entire fisheries sector.